Dunkin' is apparently launching a line of spiked iced coffees and teas

 Dunkin' is apparently rolling out a line of spiked beverages.

-A new website has gone line called Dunkin' Spiked, and it shows a line of alcoholic iced teas and iced coffees that are packaged in cans.
+A new website has gone live called Dunkin' Spiked, and it shows a line of alcoholic iced teas and iced coffees that are packaged in cans.
 Both come in four flavors.

 The iced teas contain 5% alcohol, and the coffees have 6%.